valencik/mastersAPSC/documents/thesis/thesis.md

 ## The Application

-The cosine similarity results are presented in the web application via the `simpapers:` command.
+The cosine similarity results are presented in the web application via the "Similar Papers" view.
 The user of the application can search for an author and see entries that are similar to the entries the author has coauthored.

 %- Mongo